CoFH/cofh.github.io/docs/igneous-extruder/index.md

 ------------

 An igneous extruder can have [augments](/docs/augments/) installed to improve certain properties or to change how it works.
+The amount of augments that can be installed depends on the machine's [tier](#tiers).
+A basic extruder cannot be augmented.

 Augments can be installed in the Augmentation tab in an extruder's GUI.

 {% include augment-table.html augments=page.augments %}